javorszky/adventofcode2021/readme.md

 * [Day 02](day02/) - where will you end up given instructions?
 How about when the instructions mean a different thing?
 * [Day 03](day03/) - parse binary data into error codes, filter, and whatnot
 * [Day 04](day04/) - a random kraken attached itself to your sub.
 Maybe it wants to play bingo?
+* [Day 05](day05/) - your perception roll was 16.
+You mapped the sea floor and found vents